|I have a tummy ache ... oh wait, it's time for recess? Never mind.|

 The throat is a new one, so it might be hurting her a bit.
 I will keep an eye on her, but I'm not calling the doctor.
 That's why we have those walk in clinics at the drugstore now.

-Check out my NEW upcoming BOOK.
+Check out my BOOK.

 Find me on Facebook, Twitter and Subscribe via e-mail.